BitcoinUnlimited/BitcoinUnlimited/doc/gitian-building.md

 Build the binaries
 ------------------

-These are the commands to actually roduce the executable:
+These are the commands to actually produce the executable:

 ```bash
 cd ~/src/gitian-builder